a3-audio/a3-doc/source/user/a3motion.md

 - Press white buttons to switch motion on the next beat (related to 120bpm)
 - Width [2] and Reverb [3] will not be recorded

-## A³ Motion Technical specification
+## A³ Motion Specification
 - PoE to USB 5V Adapter
+- PoE cost 31.5W max
 - Raspberry Pi 3 Model B
 - Teensy 4.1
 - A³ Buttonmatrix PCB v0.1
 - A³ Motion PCB V0.1
-- 8 potentimeter
-- 16 led buttons
-- 1x Cat extender socket
-- Bunch of cables

-## Misc
-- Items not listed under Box Contents are sold separately.

 ## Box Contents
 - A³ Motion
 - Network cable
 - Quickstart Guide
 - Safety & Warranty Manual

+## NETWORK AND PoE
+- When a plan calls for multiple devices to be connected to one PoE/PoE+ switch, it’s necessary to ensure the total wattage required by the devices do not exceed the maximum wattage of the switch.
+- This device powers up as soon as the PoE powersupply is connected.

+## Misc
+- Items not listed under Box Contents are sold separately.